kief/infrastructure-as-code.com/_patterns/stack-configuration/index.md

 <figure>
   <img src="/patterns/stack-replication/images/template-stack.png" alt="Template stack, all of the instances are intended to be highly consistent"/>
-  <figcaption>Template stack, all of the instances are intended to be highly consistent.</figcaption>
+  <figcaption>Figure 2.
+Template stack, all of the instances are intended to be highly consistent.</figcaption>
 </figure>